 - Establish, document, implement and maintain an Energy Management System in accordance with the requirements of ISO 50001:2011, with the objective of continually increasing energy efficiency and minimizing energy waste. - Establish and maintain a Ship Energy Efficiency Management Plan (SEEMP). - Ensure the availability of information and of necessary resources to achieve our objectives and targets on energy efficiency performance. - Promote energy efficiency awareness through training of the shore and sea-going personnel and implement energy related campaigns and other relevant personnel incentive/ motivating programs. - Support the purchase of energy-efficient products and services. - Invest in green technologies, such as our investment in LED technology in our fleet, in order to increase efficiency while preserving the environment and reducing our ecological footprint.

-also available on the Star Bulk website.
+Our environmental and energy management policies are also available on the Star Bulk website.